Hans Asperger: World War II (1939–1945)

 During World War II, Asperger was a medical officer, serving in the Axis occupation of Yugoslavia; his younger brother died at Stalingrad.
 Near the end of the war, Asperger opened a school for children with Sister Viktorine Zak.
 The school was bombed and destroyed, Sister Viktorine was killed, and much of Asperger's early work was lost.

 Asperger published a definition of "autistic psychopathy" in 1944 that resembled the definition published earlier by Russian neurologist Grunya Sukhareva in 1926.
 Asperger identified four boys with a pattern of behavior and abilities that included “a lack of empathy, little ability to form friendships, one-sided conversations, intense absorption in a special interest, and clumsy movements”.
 Asperger noticed that some of the children he identified as being autistic used their special talents in adulthood and had successful careers: one became a professor of astronomy and solved an error in Newton's work that he had originally noticed as a student, and another was Austrian writer and Nobel Prize in Literature laureate, Elfriede Jelinek.

 Under the Third Reich, with his position as a doctor in Vienna, Hans Asperger was a decision-maker in the context of examinations of minors: he could defend them if he thought they would integrate into Volk (the national community of Nazi Germany), or the contrary, sending to Spiegelgrund the minors that he thought were unfit for integration.
 Am Spiegelgrund clinic, created in July 1940 on the premises of the Steinhof psychiatric hospital in Vienna, was directed by Erwin Jekelius, a former colleague of Asperger's at the university clinic who became a major architect of the extermination policy, from June 1940 until the end of 1941.

 During the last two years of the Second World War, from April 1943, Asperger was a doctor for the Wehrmacht.
-He underwent nine months of training in Vienna and Brünn, then was sent with the 392nd Infantry Division to Croatia in December 1943 as part of a "mission of protection" of the occupied territories in Yugoslavia and the struggle against the "partisans".
+He underwent nine months of training in Vienna and Brünn, then was sent with the 392nd Infantry Division to Independent State of Croatia in December 1943 as part of a "mission of protection" of the occupied territories in Yugoslavia and the struggle against the "partisans".
 The Heilpädagogik, in which Asperger worked before his military service, was destroyed in 1944 by a bombing, in which Sister Viktorine Zak was killed.

 In 1944, after the publication of his landmark paper describing autistic symptoms, Asperger found a permanent tenured post at the University of Vienna.
 Shortly after the war ended, he became director of a children's clinic in the city.
 There, he was appointed chair of pediatrics at the University of Vienna, a post he held for twenty years.
 He later held a post at Innsbruck.